 To enter an integer or a decimal, either type the number in the answer box using the keyboard or use the Transfer Display button on the calculator.

-- First, click on the answer box — a cursor will appear in the box — and then type the number.
+- First, select the answer box — a cursor will appear in the box — and then type the number.

 - For a negative sign, type a hyphen.
 For a decimal point, type a period.